allvm/allvm-tools/README.md

 $ cmake -DLLVM_DIR=YOUR_LLVM_PREFIX/lib/cmake/llvm ..
 $ make check -j$(nproc)
 ```

-If you installed llvm to `/usr`, you can leave out the `-D LLVM_DIR=...` option
-and CMake will find llvm automatically.
+You only need to set `-D LLVM_DIR=...` when cmake has trouble finding your LLVM installation.

 ## Troubleshooting